To simplify measuring distances in the solar system, scientists use astronomical units. What is the astronomical unit definition?

 How Does The Sun Create Energy?
 Download the FREE Lesson Printable!

-Get this lesson as part of our solar energy unit.
-Inside you’ll find the calculation sheet and the printed instructions for this activity.
+This astronomical unit definition activity is just one lesson found inside our solar energy unit.
+Inside this free lesson unit, you’ll find the calculation sheet and the printed instructions for this activity.

 Subscribe to The Homeschool Scientist email list in the form below and I will send it to your inbox asap.
 If you already subscribe, fill out the form just to let me know you want this printable and I will send it to you.
 You will not be subscribing twice.